nwae/mex/README.md

   is the length range of the variable. e.g. If "2-5", means if anything less than length 2, will return None, and if anything longer than 5, will be truncated to length 50.
+  This option has no effect on non-string types "int" and "float".

 ```<prfdir>```
   is the preferred direction if ```return_one_value == True```, otherwise it